surfstudio/SurfGen/Sources/GASTBuilder/README.md

     Default implementation of MediaTypesBuilder
   - [AnyParametersBuilder](./Docs/AnyParametersBuilder.md):
     Default implementation for `ParametersBuilder`.
-    Can build parameters both from `components.parameters` and from `paths.operations.parameters`
   - [AnyRequestBodiesBuilder](./Docs/AnyRequestBodiesBuilder.md):
     Default implementation for both `RequestBodyBuilder` and `RequestBodiesBuilder`
   - [AnyResponsesBuilder](./Docs/AnyResponsesBuilder.md):